TrudeEH/web/content/posts/exploring-freebsd/exploring-freebsd.md

 I was happy with my system for a while, but soon enough, I wanted to take things further.

-I like to keep my workstation as clean and simple aas possible, so I removed XFCE and began preparing a **DWM** system.
+I like to keep my workstation as clean and simple as possible, so I removed XFCE and began preparing a **DWM** system.

 Something interesting I noticed is that, because FreeBSD is a complete OS instead of a distribution (like Debian or Arch for Linux), there are no packages installed, and `pkg` only returns itself.
 Every package the user will ever install is located at `/usr/share/...` and not as part of the system.
 This is another great advantage for FreeBSD.